daanvdl/fyrtur-motor-board-pcb/readme.md

 ## 📜 License

 Open-source hardware.
-See `LICENSE` for details.
 You are free to reuse, modify, and improve — please credit the original authors and references.